 - Slow capillary refill time

-Two quick and easy ways to test if your cat is dehydrated are by using the skin at the scruff of the neck (Skin turgor test) and the mouth... specifically the gums above the canines (Capillary refill time test).
+While relaxing with your pets at home, there are two quick and easy ways to test if your cat is dehydrated.
+You can test your cats hydration by either using the skin at the scruff of the neck (Skin Turgor test) or the mouth gums above the canines (Capillary Refill Time test).

 Dehydration is never a good situation to be in so the sooner you have your veterinarian check your cat the better.
-If you are uncertain or have any questions call your vet clinic and let them know what your cat's symptoms are.
-Don't hesitate...react quickly!
+The longer you wait, the worse your cats condition gets.
+If you are uncertain or have any questions call your vet clinic and let them know what your cat’s symptoms are.
+Don’t hesitate…react quickly!